Filling station: Environment

+Because of the relatively small size of former stations (compared to larger brownfields), the cost-per-acre to rehabilitate the land is higher; the total cost in the United States is not known but is in the billions of dollars.
+Individual cleanups may be complex, with some in Canada taking decades and costing millions of dollars both for the cleanup efforts and in legal fees to determine whether individuals, governments, or corporations are liable for costs.

+Economic costs

+The cost of potential cleanup of a former filling station can lower property values, discourage development of land, and depress neighbouring property values and potential tax revenue.
+When areas are known to be contaminated by leaking underground storage tanks, the sale value of the land and neighbouring area drops.
+An analysis of residential properties in Cuyahoga County, Ohio estimated the loss at about 17% when within 300 feet or one block of a registered leaking tank.
+Active filling stations have similar negative effects on property values, with an analysis in Xuancheng, China finding a loss of 16% within 100 metres and 9% when between 301 metres and 600 metres.

 Marketing

 North America

 In the United States and Canada, there are generally two marketing types of filling stations: premium brands and discount brands.

 Premium brands

 Filling stations with premium brands sell well-recognized and often international brands of fuel, including Exxon/Mobil and its Esso brand, Phillips 66/Conoco/76, Chevron, Mobil, Shell, Husky Energy, Sunoco (US), BP, Valero and Texaco.
 Non-international premium brands include Petrobras, Petro-Canada (owned by Suncor Energy Canada), QuikTrip, Hess, Sinclair, and Pemex.
 Premium-brand stations accept credit cards, often issue their own company cards (fuel cards or fleet cards) and may charge higher prices.
 In some cases, fuel cards for customers with a lower fuel consumption are ordered not directly from an oil company, but from an intermediary.
 Many premium brands have fully automated pay-at-the-pump facilities.
 Premium stations tend to be highly visible from highway and freeway exits, utilizing tall signs to display their brand logos.